cunicu/cunicu/README.md

 <!-- [![DOI](https://zenodo.org/badge/413409974.svg)](https://zenodo.org/badge/latestdoi/413409974) -->

-**🚧 ɯice is currently still in an Alpha state and not usable yet**
+## 🚧 ɯice is currently still in an Alpha state and not usable yet

-ɯice is a user-space daemon managing [Wireguard][wireguard] interfaces to establish peer-to-peer connections in harsh network environments.
+[ɯice][wice] is a user-space daemon managing [Wireguard][wireguard] interfaces to establish peer-to-peer connections in harsh network environments.

 It relies on the [awesome](https://github.com/pion/awesome-pion) [pion/ice][pion-ice] package for the interactive connectivity establishment as well as bundles the Go user-space implementation of Wireguard in a single binary for environments in which Wireguard kernel support has not landed yet.